 Use tags in New Relic One

-After you apply tags using the NerdGraph GraphiQL explorer, you can use them for searching and filtering in New Relic One.
+After you apply tags using the NerdGraph GraphiQL explorer, you can use them for searching and filtering in the UI.
 Select tags to filter entities across accounts to focus on just the data and system statuses you care about.

-To use tags in New Relic One, search for your tagged terms anywhere you see the
+To use tags, search for your tagged terms anywhere you see the

-Filter with tags field.
-Filtering with tags will surface all entities that have the tag attached through cross-account search.
+Filter field.
+Filtering with tags will surface all entities that have the tag attached, across the accounts you have access to.